Take the steps to begin your journey:

 Welcome to Community Living!

-This 2012-2013 Guide to Community and Apartment Living is an important document with which to be familiar.
+The Guide to Community and Apartment Living is an important document with which to be familiar.

 Residential Living & Learning (RL&L) is a vital part of the Tarleton State University community.
 By providing an atmosphere conducive to meeting the academic, social, and personal needs of residential students, RL&L supports the educational goals of the University.
 This is evident in our mission statement which states the following:

 Residential Living & Learning seeks to foster authentic communities that engage and empower residents to value learning, citizenship and diversity through faculty and peer engagement.

 The Residential Coordinators (RC's) and Residential Leaders (RL's) living in university housing serve as valuable resources regarding college life.
 The residential students that make up our residence hall advisors (RHA) are members of a hall leadership team who provide assistance by serving as a forum for students and by planning activities for residents.

 The Tarleton State University housing policy is based on the knowledge that living on-campus can provide both educational and social opportunities important to the success of college students.
 Research shows that compared to those living elsewhere, students living in residence halls are more involved in academic and extracurricular activities.
 Residents also tend to earn a higher grade point average, exceed predicted levels of learning and personal development, and more frequently complete their college education within a four to five year period.